 Since the WTO TBT Committee in March 2014, Japan, the EU and the United States have expressed their concerns.
-Indonesian government officials said that this regulation would be expected to be revised toward the end of 2017 at the TBT Committee in November 2016.
+On October 11, 2018, the amended regulation was published and entered into force, and the new certification scheme was introduced, which incorporated a quality management system in the production process.
+However, regulations concerning inspection frequency for each shipment and overseas testing laboratories were not revised.
 Japan will continue to urge the Indonesian government to improve the system at the TBT Committee and bilateral consultations.